oasisprotocol/old-docs/src/operators/incentives-proposal.md

 parameters and rewards around staking and delegation.
 In future documentation we will provide more detail on the proposed roadmap and rewards that expand beyond this activity.

+_Note that following network launch, all changes to the protocol will be determined by the community based on the consensus mechanism of the Oasis network._

 [Slack]: https://www.oasis-protocol.org/slack
 [gitHub-docs]: https://github.com/oasislabs/docs